scmgustafson/scmgustafson/README.md

 a DevOps engineer at a startup based out of San Francisco.
 AWS, Kubernetes, Github, and Terraform certified 🤙

 ## I'm currently working on:
-DevOps and infrastructure related personal projects and some web development with NextJS.
+Platform/infrastructure related personal projects and some web development with NextJS.

 Interested in learning more?
 Check out some of my completed projects below.